 Peruvian olives are finally back in stock!
-There has been a many month long hiatus since I last saw these olives around.
-They are a super delicious treat to add on to our mackerel breakfast, giving a tart, tangy flavor.
+There has been a long hiatus since I last saw these olives around.
+They are a super delicious treat to add to our mackerel breakfast, giving a tart, tangy flavor.

-Our daughter enjoys nutrient dense foods everyday.
-The milk in the bottle on the right, is for her and will last throughout the week.
-Every morning a lady visits town with milk from a dairy located on the mountain across the valley from our house.
+Our daughter enjoys nutrient-dense foods every day.
+The milk in the bottle on the right is for her and will last throughout the week.
+Every morning a lady visits the town with milk from a dairy located on the mountain across the valley from our house.
 She brings the milk in a big container, we bring the bottles to fill.
 While neither Tristan nor I currently consume milk, Aryana drinks a cup or two a day.
 I feel very comfortable supplying her with fresh raw, unpasteurized milk – milk as it was made to be sourced from healthy cows and a hygienic dairy.

 Focus on what you HAVE, not what you lack.